Misinformation targeting Democratic VP candidate Tim Walz – DW – 08/21/2024

 DW fact check: False

-A viral post on social media platform X that has been viewed a million times, accused Walz of lying about his military service in Afghanistan.
+A viral post on social media platform X, which has been viewed a million times, accused Walz of lying about his military service in Afghanistan.
 The post quoted him as saying, "I deployed in support of Operation Enduring Freedom.
 My battalion provided security in the early stages of the war in Afghanistan."

 It then claimed, "Walz in fact didn't serve in Afghanistan."